kravnos/smart-battery/README.md

 ### Step 1: Download and Extract

-1. Download the script files.
+1. Download the latest release files: [Available Here](https://github.com/kravnos/smart-battery/releases/latest)
 2. Extract the contents to a folder on your Windows machine.

 ### Step 2: Configure the Script